btf-org/flank-docs/docs/comparisons/all-comparisons.md

 ### Postman

-Postmand and Flank are similar in that they both sit on top existing code/services and don't house any app logic themselves.
+Postman and Flank are similar in that they both sit on top existing code/services and don't house any app logic themselves.

-Postman is a great tool to have in your back pocket if you're **building and testing APIs**.
+Postman is a tool for **building and testing APIs** that's used by **engineers**.

-Flank is a tool to run an API endpoint **once it's built.** It's used to **safely expose functionality** to business people.
+Flank is a tool for quickly building **UI with guardrails** to put in front of **business people**.

 |                      | Flank                                                                                                           | Postman                                                |